New York City Boy

 "New York City Boy" is a song by English synth-pop duo Pet Shop Boys, released on 22 September 1999 as the second single from their seventh studio album, Nightlife (1999).
 In the UK, the single peaked at number 14 on the UK Singles Chart.
 It also reached the charts in several other European countries, peaking at number three in Spain, and number four in Finland and Hungary.
 In the US, the song hit number one on the Billboard Hot Dance Club Play chart and number 53 on the Billboard Hot Singles Sales chart.

 Background and recording

 "New York City Boy" was conceived as a tribute to the disco era.
 It was co-written and produced with American DJ David Morales, who had remixed "So Hard" (1990), and it was recorded in New York City at Quad Studios.
 Chris Lowe worked on the music with Morales, who suggested doing the song in the style of the Village People.
-Neil Tennant wrote the lyrics about a young person coming into the city from the suburbs.
+Neil Tennant wrote the lyric about a young person coming into the city from the suburbs.
 A string and horn arrangement by Vincent Montana Jr., known as "the Godfather of Disco", gave the track a retro feel.

 The song's string arrangements interpolate "It's Good for the Soul" by Montana's Salsoul Orchestra.
 The song also samples "MacArthur Park" as recorded by Donna Summer.